Accessibility Tools

 As you go towards the shrine, you should bow slightly before entering the torii gates, and keep in mind that you should walk on the side of the path to the shrine rather than in the middle.
 The middle of the path and the torii are for the gods, not for humans.
 On the way to the shrine, you will see a small pavilion with a basin filled with water.
 This is where you purify yourself before approaching the main shrine.
 Fill the spoon with water and pour some water on your left hand, then your right hand.
 Next, clean your mouth by holding the spoon in your right hand again, pouring some water into your left hand and rinse lightly.
 Don’t wash your mouth directly from the spoon.
 Finally, hold the spoon vertically, allowing for the remaining water to trickle down the handle and clean it.

 After this, we were given 40 minutes to look around the shrine and walk back to the coach.
 I looked around the shrine and other buildings and also admired the giant trees.
 I was told that the larger of the two trees was over 900 years old.
 I stopped at a bathroom on the way back to the coach and then continued the short walk and climbed on our coach.
-It appeared we were a person short and after the guides had gone to look for the lost person, the lady's husband managed to contact her on a phone.
+It appeared we were missing one lady and after the guides had gone to look for the lost lady, the lady's husband managed to contact her on the phone.
 She hadn't followed everybody else and had walked completely the wrong way when she left the shrine.
 We waited for her and were late leaving for our trip to Lake Kawaguchi.

 Photos from the Fujisan Hongu Sengen Taisha Shrine.